dijasila/GPAW/doc/documentation/raman/raman.rst

 GPAW offers two ways of calculating Raman intensities.
 One can use the `ASE Raman
 <https://wiki.fysik.dtu.dk/ase/ase/vibrations/raman.html>`_ utility together
-with the GPAW LRTDDFT module as shown in the Resonant Raman tutorial (enter link).
+with the GPAW LRTDDFT module as shown in the Resonant Raman tutorial :ref:`resonant_raman_water`.

 GPAW also implements Raman spectroscopy for zone-center phonons of extended systems using the electron-phonon coupling (see :ref:`elph`) within 3rd order perturbation